 Covent Garden is full to the brim with incredible restaurants, and it can be difficult knowing what to choose in a myriad of good.
-We’ve therefore gathered the ones we think should be at the top of your list.
+We’ve therefore gathered the great ones we think should be at the top of your list.

 The conservatory at Clos Magiore is dubbed 'the pretty room'

 Why Claimed to be the most romantic restaurant in the world

 What If you manage to nab a table amid the twinkling fairy lights, blossoms and foliage in the glass-roofed conservatory (open to the stars on balmy evenings), you are well and truly in for a treat.
 Bookings aren’t guaranteed in this inviting space, though, but you can always settle for one of the less enticing dining areas.
 Either way, expect finely tuned French-accented cooking with some noticeable Mediterranean nuances.

 Where 33 King Street, WC2E 8JD

 Why A truly modern, eclectic menu served by staff brimming with effusive charm

 What French cook Gregory Marchand (affectionately nicknamed ‘Frenchie’ by Jamie Oliver), serves up a menu that champions British food and produce.
 Controversial?
 We don’t care, because the food is delicious.
 With dishes such as clotted cream with irresistible bacon and maple syrup scones; Keen’s Cheddar accompanying ‘cauliflower’ mushrooms; and sea bream tartare buried in pear, yuzu and quinoa, we’ll have the French cooking British food any day.

 Where 16 Henrietta Street, WC2E 8QH